Delaware Route 7: Route description

 DE 7 splits from DE 4 by heading northwest on four-lane divided Limestone Road.
 The road runs through suburban residential neighborhoods, coming to a bridge over CSX's Philadelphia Subdivision railroad line.
 The route continues into business areas and reaches an intersection with DE 2 in Marshallton.
 Past this junction, DE 7 heads into residential and commercial areas and turns into a four-lane undivided road.
 The route becomes a divided highway again as it comes to the Milltown Road intersection in the community of Milltown, with a northbound ramp providing access to eastbound Milltown Road and McKennans Church Road.
 Following this intersection, DE 7 enters the Pike Creek area.
-The road curves west, crossing Mill Creek and passing to the north of Carousel Park, before turning northwest again and running to the northeast of a park and ride lot located at a church and southwest of Goldey–Beacom College, a private non-profit college.
+The road curves west, crossing Mill Creek and passing to the north of Carousel Park, before turning northwest again and running to the southwest of Goldey–Beacom College, a private non-profit college.
 DE 7 curves to the north and comes to an intersection with the northern terminus of DE 72.

 Following this, the road continues through suburban development.
 At the junction with Little Baltimore Road/Brackenville Road, the route curves to the northwest and narrows to a three-lane undivided road with one northbound lane and two southbound lanes, heading into the Hockessin area.
 DE 7 turns into a two-lane divided highway as it passes southwest of the Lantana Square shopping center, where a park and pool lot is located, and intersects Valley Road.
-Past this, the route becomes a two-lane undivided road that runs through fields and residential areas, briefly gaining a second northbound lane as it climbs a hill.
+Past this, the route becomes a two-lane undivided road that runs through fields and residential areas, briefly gaining a northbound truck lane as it climbs a hill.
 DE 7 reaches its northern terminus at the Pennsylvania border, where Limestone Road continues north into that state as SR 3013, an unsigned quadrant route that heads to an interchange with PA 41.

 The section of DE 7 between Old Baltimore Pike in Christiana and DE 4 in Stanton is part of the Washington–Rochambeau Revolutionary Route, a National Historic Trail.
 DE 7 has an annual average daily traffic count ranging from a high of 95,797 vehicles at the south end of the DE 4 concurrency to a low of 3,294 vehicles at the Old Baltimore Pike intersection.
-The portion of DE 7 from the south end of the DE 1 concurrency to the Pennsylvania border is part of the National Highway System.
+The portion of DE 7 from the south end of the DE 1 concurrency north to the Pennsylvania border is part of the National Highway System.